 GENERAL PRINCIPLES ON IMPLEMENTATION

-10.1 Contracting Parties undertake to adopt the measures necessary to ensure the application of this instrument.
+10.1 Contracting Parties shall undertake to adopt the measures necessary to ensure the application of this instrument.

 10.2 Nothing shall prevent Contracting Parties from determining the appropriate method of implementing the provisions of this instrument within their own legal systems and practices.]